Veterinary Technician Schools in Utah

 Online Vet Tech Programs for Utah Students

-Another such program is offered by San Juan College of New Mexico, which provides a Veterinary Technology Distance Learning Program (VTDLP).
-This associate of applied science (AAS) degree program requires four to six hours of study per week and includes courses such as vet anesthesia and surgical assisting; veterinary business procedures; small animal disease and medical care; vet diagnostic imaging; vet clinical pathology; and vet nursing care.
+Another such program is offered by San Juan College of New Mexico, which provides an online associate of applied science (AAS) program in veterinary technology.
+The program requires five to seven hours of study per week and includes courses such as vet anesthesia and surgical assisting; veterinary business procedures; small animal disease and medical care; vet diagnostic imaging; vet clinical pathology; and vet nursing care.

 In addition to online classes, students must enroll in Off-Campus Clinical Instruction (OCCI) sessions to complete required hands-on training.
-The three-year first time pass rate for the VTNE of San Juan graduates was 89.8 percent between 2017 and 2020.
+The three-year first-time pass rate for the VTNE of San Juan graduates was 84.62 percent between 2020 and 2023.

 For more information on distance-based learning options, please visit our online vet tech programs page.